teikjun/Foody/backend/README.md

 # Foody Backend
 Backend for Foody written in Express with Postgres DB.
-The backend exposes a set of API, which are used by the frontend.
+The backend exposes an API which is used by the frontend.

 ## Setup
 Ensure that you have postgresql 12 on your system.